Dodilei/whats_analysis/README.md

 Given a `dataframe`, the function accepts:

-+ A `bin_size` argument, wich specifies the new time resolution.
++ A `bin_size` parameter, wich specifies the new time resolution.
 This argument must be a tuple of two elements.
 The _second_ element specifies the unit of time, it can be: "minutes", "hours", "days", "weeks", "months" or "years".
 The _first_ element is a positive integer wich specifies the bin size, using the unit chosen.

++ A `keep_origin_time` paramenter, it chooses whether the dataframe's _Time_ column will be replaced with the new _bin_ feature or both of the features will be present in the new dataframe.

++ A `label` parameter, which chooses the way _bin_ entries will be presented.
+The choices are: _left_, _mid_, _right_, representing wich timestamp from the bin range will identify that bin.
+If the parameter is _None_, _bin_ entries will stay as time ranges.

-+ A `combine` argument, if it is set to _False_ the dataframe size doesn't change, all the entries stay the same but with a new time identity.
++ A `combine` parameter, if it is set to _False_ the dataframe size doesn't change, all the entries stay the same but with a new time bin feature.
 If it is _True_, all the entries corresponding to a single time bin will be merged.

++ A `keep_size` parameter, used when _combine_ is set.
+When the parameter is _True_, the dataframe will mantain it's shape, _combine_d features will be repeated, other features will stay as they are.
+If _False_, all features must be _combine_d, and the shape of the dataframe changes, all entries in the same bin are merged into one.

++ A `features` parameter, used when _combine_ is set, can be the string "all", or a list of _features_.
+Features in the list (or all features) will be _combine_d, those not in the list will not be changed.
+This parameter can ommit some features if *keep_size* is _True_, otherwise all features must be _combine_d.

++ The parameters `method_cat` and `method_scalar` are not yet implemented in the function.

 ~ _work in progress_